 + Are there meditation apps or courses that can supplement my practice with Insight Chicago?

 Yes, there are a wealth of resources available to support your practice outside of attending our meditation meetings.
 Insight Chicago frequently shares ongoing opportunities to participate in full day mindfulness retreats, as well as multi-day or longer-term retreats.
-To support your practice at home, you might check out the Insight Meditation Timer too.
+To support your practice at home, you might check out our Resources page too.

 + Can’t I just meditate alone?
 Why join a group?